- What is Urinary Incontinence?

 - The sex life of both men and women can be severely impacted by urinary incontinence, and can potentially be brought to a halt.

-- Urine spilling out during sex can be a devastating and embarrassing experience.
+- Accidentally peeing during sex can be a devastating and embarrassing experience.
 Some folk becomes so anxious about possible leakage that they tend to avoid sex altogether eventually.
 To help prevent urine leakage, make sure that your bladder is empty before engaging in sexual activity.

 - A very anxious man may develop a significant cause of erectile dysfunction, simply from emotional issues resulting from fears that leaking urine during sex will cause untold embarrassment, and do damage to his masculine image.